KasiChennupati/selfhosted_postgresql_database/README.md

 This repository is dedicated to hosting all required artifacts for running and hosting postgresql database locally in a containerised environment in a home server environment

 > __Note:__ The repository is committed very often to capture the complete thought process of changes and additions.

+## Prerequisites

+There is a required preliminaries for this repository

+- Linux Operating System
+- Podman Desktop
+- Podman Compose